 Realize that there are many moving parts to your home construction loan.
 It’s not just you and your lender involved.
 You’ve got a builder or contractor as part of the arrangement, and you’re not going to get a lump sum.
 Instead, the lender will evaluate you and the contractor you choose separately.

-As a result of these different aspects of construction loans, you might need to allow for a longer closing period.
+As a result of these different aspects of construction loans, you might have to allow for a longer closing period.
 Additionally, you’re likely to see delays and additional costs during the building portion, so making sure you have adequate contingency reserves built into your new home is vital.

 A construction loan can help you create your dream home, whether you build from scratch or convert a fixer-upper.
 However, you need to be prepared for the differences that come with it.